meltmedia/aws-sdk-js-ext/README.md

 ### Functional Tests

-Currently these tests are not in a ideal state, hopefully they will be updated later.
+Currently these tests are not in an ideal state, hopefully they will be updated later.

 To execute the functional tests you will need [elasticmq](https://github.com/softwaremill/elasticmq) running on http://localhost:9324